Klingebeil/homepage/wiki/Artificial Intelligence/00_ciritcal_ai_reading_list.md

 ---
 # A Critical Reading List

+1. this unordered seed list will be replaced by toc as unordered list {:toc}

+---

 ## How does AI/ML/DL work?

 **[Course: Artificial Intelligence][1]** (Fall 2015) Prof. Patrick Henry Winston.
 MIT.